Focused on Black, Indigenous, People of Color (BIPOC)

 What would it feel like to be free?

-At My Invisible Knapsack, I believe in coaching from an intersectional, anti-oppression lens because the systems and culture of oppression we live in have gaslit Black, Indigenous, People of Color into believing that we are not enough.
+At My Invisible Knapsack, I believe in coaching from an intersectional, liberatory lens because the systems and culture of oppression we live in have gaslit Black, Indigenous, People of Color into believing that we are not enough.

 This gaslighting may show up in your life as: